Mishicot Veterinary Clinic Services

 We also are confident in treating major surgical emergencies.
 Twisted stomach, intestinal foreign bodies, lacerations, and twisted bowel are all procedures with which we are familiar.

 Finally, our doctors are proficient in oral surgery, which is often necessary for proper extraction and post-op healing of large teeth, oral tumors, or jaw fractures.

 Above Left: Dr. Gardner spays a black lab.
 Above right: Dr. Rider administers chemotherapy to a dog with lymphoma.

-Dentistry: Our dental services include teeth cleaning and polishing, tooth extractions, and oral surgery.
+Our dental services include teeth cleaning and polishing, full mouth dental x-rays, tooth extractions, and oral surgery.

-Pharmacy: We maintain a complete inventory of pharmaceuticals, vitamins, shampoos, flea and tick control products and heartworm preventatives to meet the needs of your pet.
-We also carry a full line of prescription diets.
+We maintain a complete inventory of pharmaceuticals, vitamins, shampoos, flea and tick control products and heartworm preventatives to meet the needs of your pet.
+We also carry prescription diets.

-Emergency Care: We will be pleased to see your pet for emergencies during operating hours listed.
-For after hours emergencies, we recommend you to call Lakeshore Veterinary Specialists (Port Washington) 262-268-7800,or alternatively, Green Bay Animal Emergency Center at 920-494-9400.
+We will see an emergency cases we can during regular business hours.
+For after hours emergencies, we recommend you call Lakeshore Veterinary Specialists (Port Washington) 262-268-7800 or Green Bay Animal Emergency Center at 920-494-9400.

 We have an outstanding groomer on staff.
 Our groomer has been providing her services at this location for 17 years.
 She has experience with all types of dogs and does a wonderful job.
 Cats are groomed by the technical staff and lion cuts are available for medium and long-haired cats.